pgroonga/pgroonga.github.io/tutorial/index.md

 This document describes about the followings:

   * How to use PGroonga as index for full text search

+  * How to use PGroonga as index for regular expression

   * How to use PGroonga as index for equality condition and comparison conditions

   * How to use PGroonga as index for array

   * How to use PGroonga as index for JSON

   * How to use Groonga throw PGroonga (advanced topic)

 ## Full text search